-In revisions of this manual that were produced when no processors allowed CR4.PCIDE to be set to 1, Section 4.10 discussed the caching of translation information without any reference to PCIDs.
+In revisions of this manual that were produced when no processors allowed CR4.PCIDE to be set to 1, the Section "Caching Translation Information" discussed the caching of translation information without any reference to PCIDs.
 While the section now refers to PCIDs in its specification of this caching, this documentation change is not intended to imply any change to the behavior of processors that do not allow CR4.PCIDE to be set to 1.